ovh/docs/pages/platform/ai/cli_17_how_to_cli_data_notebooks/guide.en-sg.md

 > [!warning]
 >
-> To make your command valid don't forget to add a `.git` at the end of the GitHub repository URL.
+> To make your command valid, don't forget to add a `.git` at the end of the GitHub repository URL.

 ## Access multiple volumes